Fundamentals of Sound

 In the above scenario, increasing the distance from a source will therefore reduce the loudness of low frequencies more than that of high frequencies, even though the SPL of both frequency ranges will be reduced by the same amount.
 In other words, while the SPL ratio of high-to-low frequencies remains fixed, their loudness ratio increases.

 Sound-source distance and overall location judgments based solely on aural cues are not precise and require a combination of experience/familiarity with any given sound source and with changes in context, loudness, reverberation, timbral, and visual cues that may accompany changes in sound source location.
-This is one of the reasons why, for example, AI implementations of sound source localization cues to self-driving vehicles has, to date, failed.
-The most promising neural-network-based approaches explore the discussed sound-source localization cues differently than human listeners.

 The Precedence Effect

-Precedence effect (Haas effect): The precedence effect describes a learned strategy employed implicitly by listeners in order to address conflicting or ambiguous localization cues occurring in environments where sound wave reflections play an important role (e.g. all rooms other than anechoic environments).
-The Haas effect, named after German psychoacoustician, Helmut Haas (mid 20th century), is a special case of the precedence effect.
-It refers to an audio processing technique that uses the precedence effect to create a wider stereo image from a mono source
+The precedence effect describes a learned strategy employed implicitly by listeners in order to address conflicting or ambiguous localization cues occurring in environments where sound wave reflections play an important role (e.g. all rooms other than anechoic environments).
+This strategy is believed to develop through exposure to reverberant listening contexts and is eventually applied automatically to all listening contexts, leading to possible auditory localization "illusions."

+The figure to the left illustrates a precedence effect demonstration with two loudspeakers reproducing the same pulsed wave.
 The pulse from the left speaker leads in the left ear by a few microseconds, suggesting that the source is on the left.
 The pulse from the right speaker leads in the right ear by a similar amount, which provides a contradictory localization cue.
-Because the listener is closer to the left speaker, the left pulse arrives sooner and wins the competition—the listener perceives just a single pulse coming from the left
+Because the listener is closer to the left speaker, the left pulse arrives sooner and wins the competition—the listener perceives just a single pulse coming from the left.

-From "How we Localize Sound" by American physicist, W. M. Hartmann; standard reference resource on the topic of sound source localization.
+From "How we Localize Sound" by American physicist, W. M. Hartmann; standard reference resource on the topic of sound source localization

 The figure, below, illustrates the interaction between interaural time & intensity differences, observed in experiments exploring the precedence effect.